TEACHING EXCHANGE PROGRAM

 The participant's obligations are:

-1. To be available Monday through Saturday for teaching up to 24 hours per week if necessary.
+1. To be available Monday through Saturday for teaching up to 26 hours per week if necessary.
 The teacher's free time must be available for teaching new groups or private lessons according to the school's needs.
-The normal time for classes ranges from 8 AM to 9 PM, although they can occasionally start as early as 7:30 AM or finish as late as 10 PM.
-The large majority is between 6 and 9 PM.
+The normal time for classes ranges from 8 AM to 9 PM, although they can occasionally start as early as 7:30 AM.
 Saturday hours are only in the morning, between 8 and 12.

 2. To spend the necessary time to prepare classes, to cooperate in the general running of the school (attending meetings, filling out reports and evaluation forms for each student at the end of each semester, helping the secretaries with school procedures) and especially in maintaining student enthusiasm, understanding their needs and helping them improve.
 With beginner classes we also expect the teacher to cover a basic syllabus (which the school provides), although he/she is free to choose the activities.